 Cable Car, Monte Palace & Taboggan

 Near the cable car station at the top, you will find the Monte Palace & Tropical Garden.
 The gardens are really extensive and one the nicest and most varied that I’ve ever visited.
-You could really spend a whole day here if you wanted to, and there is a coffee shop that serves light meals and cakes.
+You could really spend a whole day here if you wanted to.
+Within the grounds there is a coffee shop that serves light meals and cakes.
+I can be a little bit fussy with coffee and I found theirs to be delicious!

 Monte Palace & Gardens